lacoco-lab/lacoco-lab.github.io/courses/interpreting-2025/index.md

 ## Evaluation

-IMPORTANT: Please ensure that  your study program allows you to take the version(s) you want to take.
+IMPORTANT: Study programs may differ in which version(s) of a seminar course you can take.
+If in doubt, check with your study program coordinator.

 For students taking the seminar for 4 credits: